rgwch/no-bling-blog/readme.md

 It is possible to export a post with all its metadata, and to import such an exported post into the same or another instance of NoBlingBlog.
 You need to be an editor or an admin to export and import posts.

-* Cllick the "export" button to download a gzipped file
+* Cllick the "export" button to download a gzipped file with the extension ".nbb".
 * Create a new Post and use the "upload" button to import a file previously created by export.

 ## Design